jiinmoon/Python_Projects/Code_Challenges/README.md

 #Code Problems

-Code challenges from codeabbey.com solved using python.
+These are my Python solutions to the code challenges from "codeabbey.com".

-Please, only take a look at the solutions after you have sincerely tried your hardest to solve them.
+Please, do try only take a look at these solutions after you have sincerely tried your hardest to solve them on your own.